History of Suresnes: Liberation

 In the garden city, the Place de la Société-des-Nations was renamed Place Stalingrad after the Liberation.

 June 1944 saw the arrival of the Allied landings, the prelude to the Liberation of France, and more friction with the Nazis.
 On July 19, a German soldier was killed in Rue du Pont, in front of the Hewittic factory, but no one was identified as being responsible.
 On August 4, the Nazis executed two random hostages at the same location: Raymon Jozin, a 21-year-old worker at a boiler factory in Puteaux who was not carrying his work card, and Georges Schepp, aged 23, whose motive for arrest is unknown.
 A plaque, which has now disappeared, like Rue du Pont, pays tribute to them.

-On August 20, during the fighting for the Liberation of Paris, the Germans stationed in Suresnes and originally from Wroclaw took refuge in the fort.
-Over the next few days, the people of Suresnes expected French soldiers to arrive via the Quai or Boulevard de Versailles, as a group of the 2nd AD led by Colonel Langlade was stationed in Sèvres.
+On August 20, during the fighting for the Liberation of Paris, the Germans stationed in Suresnes, originally from Wrocław, took refuge in the fort.
+Over the next few days, the people of Suresnes expected French soldiers to arrive via the Quai or the Boulevard de Versailles, as a group of the 2nd AD led by Colonel Langlade was stationed in Sèvres.
 Residents took refuge in the town center.
 At the same time, German flak from Longchamp continued to fire.
 The confusion of information led to several events during the last night of the occupation, from August 24 to 25: barricades were erected, batteries were fired on Paris, Germans destroyed a barricade at the Suresnes bridge, and German convoys traveled up the Boulevard de Versailles with lights out.
 The next day, at 2:30 pm, French soldiers were seen in the Bois de Boulogne.
-A soldier from the Régiment blindé de fusiliers-marins was taken by the tank to the Red Cross post, his head blown off at Porte de Madrid, and another, Michel Vassal was shot dead at the same spot.
+The tank took a soldier from the Régiment blindé de fusiliers-marins to the Red Cross post, his head blown off at Porte de Madrid, and another, Michel Vassal, was shot dead at the same spot.

-On the evening of August 25, soldiers from the 2nd Armored Division and Americans were stationed at the Longchamp racecourse, many of them strolling through Suresnes, where they distributed food and cigarettes to the inhabitants, arousing the enthusiasm of the population.
+On the evening of August 25, soldiers from the 2nd Armored Division and Americans were stationed at the Longchamp racecourse, many of them strolling through Suresnes, where they distributed food and cigarettes to the inhabitants, arousing the population's enthusiasm.
 At 9 p.m., the bells of the Suresnes church rang out, as did those of the entire Paris diocese, saluting General Leclerc's arrival in Paris.
 Tricolored flags were flying.